Albinhsn/Bonobo/README.md

 ## TODO LLVM backend

-* malloc every array :)
-    * create the global thing, malloc the size, then memcpy it

-* append
-    * append literal

-* The road to generic is by creating the neccessary function during compilation in llvm
-    * also let's us add funcs whenever we need to not everything all the time
-        * also let's us call the functions the same?
-    * create a function like createOrCallX with the type

-* MapExpr
-    * assign new key
-        * figure out if key exists
-            * otherwise append both keys and values

 * Create a stl
-    * i.e. read import statements and import correct file
-    * String module
     * Split
+        * split(str, str)
+            * splitC(ptr, len, ptr len)
+                * -> (ptr, len), malloced array of ptrs to new memcpyd strings
-    * file I/O
+    * read file
-    * read from stdin
+        * just read entire file :)
     * key in / find
+        * iterate over keys and see if you find it xD

+* GC
+    * Second pass to figure out when to GC?
+        * This is only malloced arrays

 * ToDo refactor
     * fix array stuff
+        * fix index stuff now?
         * should be easy to either check or do the thing you need to do with structure
             * i.e. check which one, get pointer to this etc
     * Clear distinction between library and internal funcs
-    * Nice to make functions "generic"
+        * depends on the information required
+            * i.e. compile or runtime

-* GC
+    * remove internalfuncs essentially?
-    * Second pass to figure out when to GC?
-        * This is only malloced arrays